Marion Street Bridge overview

 Concept 3 is a steel and concrete Fink Truss Bridge.
 Key features and benefits of concept 3 are its slender profile and shallow bridge depth.
 However, these design benefits are also a drawback, and construction costs and maintenance of this bridge design are much higher than concepts 1 and 2.
 Because of these challenges, the City plans to carry forward concepts 1 and 2 only.

-The Office of the Waterfront and Washington State Ferries conducted a series of outreach events sharing information on the multimodal ferry terminal at Colman Dock, the Marion Street Bridge and the overall central waterfront vision:
+In April 2016, the Office of the Waterfront and Washington State Ferries conducted a series of outreach events sharing information on the multimodal ferry terminal at Colman Dock, the Marion Street Bridge and the overall Waterfront Seattle Program.
+Information shared during these events is available in the Related documents section, below.

 - Seattle Design Commission Presentation – February 2016 [PDF]